Gift Guide: 14 gifts for the gamer in your life – TechCrunch

 If they’ve been gaming for years, your giftee might already have a mouse they love.
 If they’re just starting to get into gaming on a PC, though, upgrading to a really good mouse is a solid first step.
 You don’t have to worry too much about compatibility with their existing hardware, and it should last them years.

 The Logitech G502 Hero and the Logitech G502 Lightspeed are great options here.
-The Hero, a wired and more budget-friendly version of the Lightspeed, comes with 11 customizable buttons, weight customization, LED lights, and the namesake HERO sensor can scale between 100 and 16,000 DPI — allowing them to find their exact sensitivity comfort zone.
-The Lightspeed, meanwhile, adds two big features to the Hero with the Lightspeed wireless tech (super low latency for a wireless mouse) and wireless charging via the optional $100 PowerPlay mouse pad.
+The Hero, a wired and more budget-friendly version of the Lightspeed, comes with 11 customizable buttons, weight customization, LED lights and the namesake HERO sensor can scale between 100 and 16,000 DPI — allowing them to find their exact sensitivity comfort zone.
+The Lightspeed, meanwhile, adds two big features to the Hero with the Lightspeed wireless tech (super-low latency for a wireless mouse) and wireless charging via the optional $100 PowerPlay mouse pad.

 Price: G502 Hero (Wired), $42 on Amazon | G502 Lightspeed (Wireless), $150 on Amazon